 Listening is most important.
 Being there for someone, no matter the situation, really depends upon hearing what they have to say before you could ever offer any advice or input into the scenario.
 Take your cues from your friend and let them guide the conversation.
 Don’t feel like you need to come in with a million questions or some kind of advice for how to deal with the diagnosis, especially when you may have never experienced a loved one having cancer.
 Simply listening and giving a shoulder for them to lean on can be the most comforting and supportive.

 Sometimes a change of subject can be needed.
 Changing the topic to something lighter that you would normally talk about before cancer can help take their mind off of things and feel like life is still relatively normal.
 A good laugh with a best friend can have such a positive impact on their mental health.
 Being yourself with them and able to interact like you do on any given day can help you both feel more comfortable and relaxed.
-Though talking about the cancer diagnosis their family member is facing is important, be cognizant of when your friend doesn’t want to talk about anything cancer related.
+Though talking about the cancer diagnosis their family member is facing is important, be cognizant of when your friend doesn’t want to talk about anything cancer-related, which is the case for many.

 Don’t ask if you can help – just help.
 It can be hard for your loved one to reach out to you and tell you what they might need, whether it’s running an errand or picking up their kids from school so they can be at the hospital with their family.
 Sometimes just offering to handle some of these everyday household chores or doing little things without asking can make such a difference in their wellbeing and helps show how much you care.